wdkuchler/numato-pas/README.md

 device name: Ex.: /dev/ttyACM0 or COM1
 command to process: Ex.: on, off or pulse

-This device is usefull to turn ON and OFF motors, ligths, power supply, etc.
+This device is useful to turn ON and OFF motors, ligths, power supply, etc.

 You can run this utility on WSL (Windows Subsystem for Linux) where device name corresponding: